c7tincu/euh.js/readme.txt

 §4.
 Change Log

+• 0.1.2 (2012-06-04)

+  Updated the Node.js module exports/require sections.

 • 0.1.1 (2012-05-28)

-  Changed the output of ø.ast and ø.sep.
+  Changed the output of “ø.ast” and “ø.sep”.
 The new asterism/separator style uses less non-Latin-1 characters.

 • 0.1.0 (2012-05-25)